Down The Ogoki – From Above Ogoki Falls To Whiteclay Lake’s NE Arm

 Previous Post: A Two-Day Paddle Across the Ogoki’s Whitewater Lake

-The eighth day since our start at Endogoki Lake, the river’s headwaters, and our biggest one so far – at 31 kilometers quite the change from the three days we had spent boreal bushwhacking while moving less than 15 km. downriver.
+The eighth day since our start at Endogoki Lake, the river’s headwaters, and our biggest one so far, at 31 kilometres, was quite a change from the three days we had spent boreal bushwhacking while moving less than 15 km downriver.

 In the image above, the packs have been retrieved from their overnight storage spot at the bottom left (about 50 meters from our tent).
 The tent is packed away, and our coffee mugs sit on the overturned canoe.
 As he returned to his cup of coffee, Max noticed this faded bear footprint in the sand.
 It is the closest we came to a bear sighting on the trip; we also did not see any moose in our 14 days in the Park.